TechLabs-Aachen-e-V/SoSe-21-Team-10_Main/reports/Blogpost.md

 So we picked some random months from another year of data that the model had never seen and made predictions.
 These predictions looked also really good.
 ![figure_9.png](figures/figure_9.png)
 So we were able to try the model on the whole dataset.
+**_Expnentail smooothing _**
+This function is using rule of thumb, by averaging the past results and assign them to an equal weight.
+As in the case of the other approaches we had as well a problem with the datase and it´s missing values.
+We also tried fixing this problem by applying the interpolation function on the dataset.
+This did not fix all problems and we decided against this method, becouce of it´s bad precision.

 ## Project Results